-All major funders require external research funding to be managed appropriately and expended for the purpose for which it is awarded.
-The Post-Award operational processes included here will outline the key features of Post-Award management, offer tools and guidance to support PIs in administering their grant-funded research, and clarify responsibilities for effective scientific, financial and ethical delivery of projects.
+The College’s external research funders require funding to be managed appropriately and expended for the purpose for which it is awarded.
+The Post-Award operational processes are outlined below and include guidance and tools to support the sound management of research funding and clarify roles and responsibilities to ensure effective scientific, financial and ethical delivery of projects.

 Accordion Post-Award Responsibilities